DescriptionPopulation: 1,605 (2016 Census)

 Kuskanax Creek Footbridge

 A covered bridge with seating and glass viewing panels spans the Kuskanax.
 On a hot day, it's a great place to spend some time.
-Easy to get to - a short walk from the Nakusp Hot Springs.
+Easy to get to, accessible to wheelchairs and a short walk from the Nakusp Hot Springs.

 The oldest continuously operating hotel in British Columbia - downtown along with many restaurants and shops, such as JenniferChocolates and Shon's Bike & Ski.